Prediction of 'artificial' urban archetypes at the pedestrian-scale through a synthesis of domain expertise with machine learning methods: Detection of artificial towns with machine learning models

+The challenge at this step of analysis is that the higher resolution model is being trained against classifications derived from the lower-resolution classifications for an enclosing town boundary, meaning that whereas the formal classifications provide a general signpost they do not necessarily faithfully represent the situation for each point of analysis.
+This strategy relies on the the momentum established by the majority of data points as a whole to steer the model in the correct direction, and is combined with regularisation to ensure that the model does not compensate by overfitting the data.
+The model consequently associates patterns occurring predominately in either artificial or historic categories with a higher degree of certainty, whereas patterns that feature in both situations trigger a more ambiguous outcome (probability).

-The classifier used for this step is based on a deep neural net with four hidden layers feeding a sigmoid activation output layer producing the probability associated with the degree of artificiality.
-Aggressive regularisation is applied (50\% dropout) to ensure that the model does not `short-cut' by attempting to overfit the data.
+The classifier used for this step is based on a deep neural net\footnote{ Neural networks confer several advantages: they tend to outperform linear methods; scale relatively well to large datasets, and do not suffer the sometimes severe performance penalties associated with other non-linear strategies such as polynomial features or kernel-based methods; their architecture is inherently flexible in that the model is free to transform, isolate, and combine themes within the data; and their implementation can be adapted to specific model architectures and workflows when using a library such as Tensorflow \citep{Abadi2016}.
+A more comprehensive description of neural networks is provided in \emph{withheld for review}. } (DNN) with four hidden layers feeding a sigmoid activation output layer producing the probability associated with the degree of artificiality.
 This strategy is combined with spatially compartmentalised train/validation sets (75\%/25\%) to prevent spatial leakage of information from the training set into the validation set.
-Neural networks confer several advantages: they tend to outperform linear methods; scale relatively well to large datasets, and do not suffer the sometimes severe performance penalties associated with other non-linear strategies such as polynomial features or kernel-based methods; their architecture is inherently flexible in that the model is free to transform, isolate, and combine themes within the data; and their implementation is easily adapted to specific model architectures or workflows when using a library such as Tensorflow \parencite{Abadi2016}.
-A more detailed description of neural networks is provided in \ifpaper \textcite{Simons2021}. \else Section~\ref{dim-red-vae}. \fi